 9.1 Adjusted net savings:

-The Board may, after the close of the fiscal year, determine whether to distribute to the owners the net savings of the Cooperative in the form of patronage dividends.
-Such patronage dividends may be distributed partially in cash or voucher and partially in allocated retained patronage credited to the account of each such member but in no event shall the cash/voucher portion be less than the percentage required by the federal tax code.
-In determining amounts distributable to owners, the net savings of the Co-op derived from the excess or deficit of revenues over costs and expenses shall first be determined in accordance with generally accepted accounting principles.
-Such net savings shall then be reduced by amounts not attributable to business done with owners, by amounts attributable to sales of beer and wine in accordance with state law, and by other amounts which are not allowable under federal or state tax laws, and by such reasonable reserves for necessary business purposes as may be determined by the Board.
+The Board may, after the close of the fiscal year, determine whether to distribute to the Owners the net savings of the Cooperative in the form of patronage dividends.
+Such patronage dividends may be distributed partially in cash or voucher and partially in allocated retained patronage credited to the account of each such Co-op Owner, but in no event shall the cash/voucher portion be less than the percentage required by the federal tax code.
+In determining amounts distributable to Owners, the net savings of the Co-op derived from the excess or deficit of revenues over costs and expenses shall first be determined in accordance with generally accepted accounting principles (or income tax requirements as determined by the Board).
+Such net savings shall then be reduced by amounts not attributable to business done with Owners, by amounts attributable to sales of beer and wine in accordance with state law, and by other amounts which are not allowable under federal or state tax laws, and by such reasonable reserves for necessary business purposes as may be determined by the Board.
 In determining and allocating such adjusted net savings, the Co-op shall use a single allocation unit except to the extent that it shall, subsequent to the adoption of these bylaws, engage in any new and distinct line of business.
-Net savings attributable to business done with non-owners shall be credited to unallocated owners' equity.
+Net savings attributable to business done with non-Owners shall be credited to unallocated Owners" equity.

-By obtaining or retaining membership in the Cooperative, each owner consents to take into account, in the manner and to the extent required by federal and state tax law, any patronage dividend received from the Cooperative.
-In addition, by obtaining or retaining membership in the Cooperative, each owner is required to accept all patronage dividends received from the Cooperative.
+By obtaining or retaining Membership in the Cooperative, each Co-op owner consents to take into account, in the manner and to the extent required by federal and state tax law, any patronage dividend received from the Cooperative.
+In addition, by obtaining or retaining Membership in the Cooperative, each Co-op owner is required to accept all patronage dividends received from the Cooperative.